-Monarch, son kidnapped in Kwara palace attack
+Monarch, son kidnapped in Kwara Palace attack

-There is confusion in Ile Ere community of Ifelodun local area of Kwara State as the traditional ruler, HRH Oba Simeon Olaonipekun, and one of his children Olaolu a serving NYSC member, were abducted Wednesday evening by gang of bandits during a violent attack on the royal palace.
+Ilorin—Panic has gripped Ile-Ere community in Ifelodun Local Government Area of Kwara State following the abduction of the traditional ruler, HRH Oba Simeon Olaonipekun, and one of his sons, Olaolu, a serving National Youth Service Corps, NYSC, member.

-Vanguard reliably gathered that eight gunmen stormed the palace, at about 8:30pm, sporadically shooting into the air and forced their way into the inner rooms to kidnap the king and his son who was with him.
+The monarch and his son were kidnapped on Wednesday evening when a gang of gunmen attacked the royal palace.

-A family source who was present at the palace during the incident told journalists that the assailants appeared to have come specifically for the monarch and his wife.
+Vanguard reliably gathered that about eight gunmen stormed the palace at about 8:30 p.m., firing sporadically into the air before forcing their way into the inner rooms and abducting the monarch and his son, who was with him at the time.

-“I noticed some strange movements outside around 8:00pm and immediately alerted those inside.
-We began locking doors and switching off lights, but once they realised this, they started shooting,” the source said.
+A family source who was present during the incident told journalists that the assailants appeared to have specifically targeted the monarch and his wife.

-According to him, the gunmen broke down the palace doors with their weapons and demanded to see the king.
+“I noticed some strange movements outside around 8:00 p.m. and immediately alerted those inside.
+We began locking doors and switching off the lights, but once they realised this, they started shooting,” the source said.

-“They gained entrance and requested for the Kabiyesi, and he came out.
-They were also asking for his wife Felicia Olaonipekun, but she had already been hit by a bullet in the arm,” he said.
+According to him, the gunmen broke down the palace doors with their weapons and demanded to see the Kabiyesi.

-The source added that Olaolu, one of the monarch’s sons who is currently undergoing his National Youth Service Corps (NYSC) programme, was also seized after coming out of hiding.
+“They gained entrance and asked for the Kabiyesi, and he came out.
+They were also asking for his wife, Felicia Olaonipekun, but she had already been hit by a bullet in the arm,” he said.

 “After they left, we rushed the Olori to the hospital that same night,” he said.